rosewills/o-antiphons-code/_posts/2023-12-18-Adonai-Leader.md

 ### Exodus 3:2

-There the angel of the LORD appeared to him as fire flaming out of a bush.a When he looked, although the bush was on fire, it was not being consumed.
+There the angel of the LORD appeared to him as fire flaming out of a bush.
+When he looked, although the bush was on fire, it was not being consumed.

 ### Exodus 6:6